Office of Suicide Prevention Fact Sheet

 Colorado data summary

-Suicide fatality rates in Colorado remain statistically steady but showed a slight overall decrease in 2023.
+Suicide fatality rates in Colorado remained statistically steady in 2024 compared to 2023.

 Explore the Colorado Suicide Fatality Data Dashboard